 ECG or EKG stands for electrocardiogram.
-An ECG monitor measures and records your heart rate and rhythm, and displays this information in a wave-like pattern.
+An ECG monitor measures and records your heart rate and rhythm and displays this information in a wave-like pattern.
 Many ECG monitors are available for at-home use.

 Here, we’ll look at the features of seven monitors from reliable brands and what to know about ECG devices.